en

 In order to be admitted to the competition, the candidate must:

 • possess the ISEE (Equivalent Economic Situation Indicator) for university benefits referring to the household, valid at the date of the claim.
-It is worth remembering that INPS assumes no responsibility in the event of failure by the affiliated institutes to transmit the certification online or the incorrect transcription of the applicant's tax code;
+It is worth remembering that INPS assumes no responsibility in the event of failure by the affiliated institutes to transmit the certification online or the incorrect transcription of the claimant's tax code;

 WHEN CAN I CLAIM?